-This means that now, more than any point in history, there is a huge opportunity awaiting online store owners in November and December.
+So, this means that now, more than at any point in history, there is a huge opportunity awaiting online store owners in November and December.

 In fact, I would go as far as saying that Black Friday is undoubtedly the most important date in the coming quarter for any e-commerce store owner.